-- 10.1 Signs may be erected if appropriate. - 10.2 Signs may not be located on the building. - 10.3 Additional plastic back-lit signs are not permitted. - 10.4 All signs must comply with the provisions of the Dallas City Code, as amended. - 10.5 Temporary real estate signs may be erected without a certificate of appropriateness.
+- 10.1 Signs may be erected if appropriate. - 10.2 All signs must comply with the provisions of the Dallas City Code, as amended. - 10.3 Temporary political campaign signs as defined in Chapter 15A of the Dallas City Code, as amended, and temporary real estate signs may be erected without a certificate of appropriateness.